MicrosoftDocs/azure-devops-docs/docs/articles/migration-import.md

 ![Advanced inbound port rule configuration](_img/migration-import/advanced.png)

 Set the source to "IP Addresses", enter one of the IPs that need to be granted an exception, set the destination port range to 1433, and provide a name that best describes the exception you're configuring.
 Depending on other inbound port rules that have been configured, the default priority for the Azure DevOps Services exceptions might need to be changed so they don't get ignored.
-For example, if you have a deny on all inbound connections to 1433 rule with a higher priority than your Azure DevOps Services exceptions, the Import Service might not be able to make a successful connection to your database.
+For example, if you have a deny on all inbound connections to 1433 rule with a higher priority than your Azure DevOps Services exceptions, the data migration tool might not be able to make a successful connection to your database.

 ![Completed inbound port rule configuration](_img/migration-import/example.png)